nickjackolaisen/BusinessInitiaitive/_posts/sole proprietorship/2024-03-18-what_is_a_sole_proprietorship.md

 Businesses like these exist in almost every industry.

-Chances are that whatever you imagine when you think of side hustles can actually be classified as Sole Proprietorship.
+Chances are that whatever you imagine when you think of side hustles can be classified as Sole Proprietorship.

 ## Registration